Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: Related Work

-Several research works focused on designing S-ML models to be embedded on EDs that range from mobile phones to microcontroller units.
-While optimization techniques such as parameter pruning and sharing~\cite{Han2015}, weights quantization~\cite{Rastegari2016}, and low-rank factorization~\cite{Denton2014} were used to design the S-ML models, techniques such as EarlyExit were used to reduce the latency of inference.
+\textbf{\textit{On-Device Inference:}} Several research works focused on designing S-ML models to be embedded on EDs that range from mobile phones to microcontroller units.
+While optimisation techniques such as parameter pruning and sharing~\cite{Han2015}, weights quantisation~\cite{Rastegari2016}, and low-rank factorisation~\cite{Denton2014} were used to design the S-ML models, techniques such as EarlyExit were used to reduce the latency of inference.
 For example, \cite{Wang2019} studied the use of DNNs with early exits~\cite{teerapittayanon2016} on the edge device, while \cite{Taylor2018} studied the best DNN selection on the edge device for a given data sample to improve inference accuracy and reduce latency.
 These works do not consider inference offloading and in turn HI.